eclipse/mraa/docs/building.md

  `-DBUILDDOC=ON`
 You will also require clone git submodules from your existing checkout:
  `git submodule update --init --recursive`
-The from doxygen2jsdoc dir:
+Then from doxygen2jsdoc dir:
- `npm install mkdirp commander lodash bluebird pegjs`
+ `npm install`
+Then from doxyport dir:
+ `make setup`

 Override build architecture (this is useful because on x86 ARM code is not compiled so use this flag to force the target arch)